Resonant cavity microphone

 antisubmarine Radar.
 After completing his research on the Russian resonant

-MI5 asked him to develop a British variant of it.
+MI5 to develop a British variant of it.

 After arranging the necessary funding, something that was quite difficult

 in the days when MI5 officially didn't exist, Wright was assigned a